RIKEN-RCCS/lens3/doc/admin-guide.md

 (heartbeat-interval * heartbeat-misses).
 However, heartbeating would take longer time adding timeout of urlopen, and an expiration of a MinIO manager record may come earlier than a heartbeat failure.

+__Mux Node Name__: Mux registers its endpoint obtained by platform.node() to the database, but it should be explicitly given when it is inappropriate.
+Set the environment variable "LENTICULARIS_MUX_NODE" in "lenticularis-mux.service".